bkandh30/react-TicTacToe/README.md

 ## Description

 This is a web-based implementation of the classic Tic Tac Toe game where two players ('X' and 'O') take turns marking spaces in a 3x3 grid.

-The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.
-If all squares are filled and no player has won, the game ends in a draw.
+I created this project to learn React and Tailwind CSS.

 ## Technologies Used